 Responsibilities in Libraries

-Law enforcement agencies and officers may occasionally believe that library records contain information that would be helpful to the investigation of criminal activity.
-The American judicial system provides a mechanism for seeking release of such confidential records: a court order issued following a showing of good cause based on specific facts by a court of competent jurisdiction.
-Libraries should make such records available only in response to properly executed orders.
+Law enforcement agencies and officers may request library records and data that they believe contain information that would be helpful to the investigation of criminal activity.
+Libraries should have a procedure in place for handling law-enforcement requests.
+Libraries should make such records available only in response to properly executed court orders or legal process.
+These court orders are issued following a showing of good cause based on specific facts by a court of competent jurisdiction.

 3 Ten state constitutions guarantee a right of privacy or bar unreasonable intrusions into citizens’ privacy.
 Forty-eight states protect the confidentiality of library users’ records by law, and the attorneys general in the remaining two states have issued opinions recognizing the privacy of users’ library records.
-See: State Privacy Laws.
+See: State Privacy Laws Regarding Library Records.

-6 Article Eleven of the Code of Ethics for Librarians (1939) asserted that “It is the librarian’s obligation to treat as confidential any private information obtained through contact with library patrons.”
-See: Code of Ethics for Librarians (1939).
-Article Three of the 1995 Code states: “We protect each library user’s right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired, or transmitted.”
+6 Article XI of the Code of Ethics for Librarians (1939) asserted that “it is the librarian’s obligation to treat as confidential any private information obtained through contact with library patrons.”
+Article III of the current Code of Ethics of the American Library Association (2008) states: “We protect each library user’s right to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired, or transmitted.”